996icu/996.ICU/README.md

 What is 996?
 ---

-A "996" work schedule refers to an unofficial work schedule (9 a.m. ~ 9 p.m., 6 days per week) that has been gaining in popularity.
+A "996" work schedule refers to an unofficial work schedule (9 a.m.&ndash;9 p.m., 6 days per week) that has been gaining in popularity.
 Serving a company that encourages the "996" work schedule usually means working for at least 60 hours per week.

 What can I do?